Fat or built?

 Thinking more internally, perhaps your frustration may stem from your self-esteem, particularly around your body image.
 How would you want your goal physical shape to be?
 If you're considering changing your current physical shape, health guidelines suggested from BMI and waist circumference tools may more objectively help define a healthy, balanced physical shape specifically for your body.
 These may be more realistic body images than striving to look like other people, especially the often unreal images of people in the media.

 You may want to consider the health benefits of exercise and healthy eating that go beyond weight reduction or maintenance.
 You may choose to focus on following a healthy diet that meets dietary recommendations and adopting regular, moderate exercise.
 This may also help you maintain or achieve a weight with which you feel comfortable.
-Browse through the Fitness & Nutrition Archives for creative, helpful ideas.
+Browse through the Nutrition and Physical Activity Archives for creative, helpful ideas.
 If you're interested, the Centers for Disease Control and Prevention website provides guidelines for physical activity for adults.

 Use that calculator to help figure out your body's stats and consider some reflection of your physical as well as emotional health as you tackle on towards your goal(s)!